opf/openproject/README.md

 **Additional provider attribute `display_name`**

 Another extra attribute shown is `display_name`.
 While `name` is used to identify the provider in URLs `display_name` is what is shown to the user.

+**Additional provider attribute `openproject_attribute_map`**

+To provide a custom user attribute mapping for this strategy, you may optionally specify a block that returns an attribute mapping hash.
+In the examplary strategy *another_provider*, the OpenProject attribute `:login` is overridden reflect the attribute `:uid` from the strategy.

+The block is called with the [OmniAuth AuthHash object](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema).
+You can use the `:extra` key to access the raw attributes as returned from the authentication schema.

 ## OpenProject Integration